The Pope's 'blind spot' on sexual abuse

 As Thavis noted, Pell's guilt has yet to be proven, but his influence in the Vatican is unquestionable.
 The 76-year-old is the Vatican's Secretariat for the Economy -- the Treasury Secretary, essentially -- and a key driver behind the Pope's campaign to reform the hidebound Vatican.
 He's known as hardheaded and tough-talking, the kind of "bad cop" popes need to crack recalcitrant bureaucracies.

 But abuse survivors have long accused Pell of failing to protect children while he was a powerful archbishop in Australia.
 More recently, allegations surfaced that Pell himself was guilty of abuse, according to The New York Times and other media reports.
+The archbishop has vigorously denied both accusations.

 The Australian police described the charges as "historical assaults" but did not release details about the charges or disclose any information about the alleged victims, saying only that there are multiple charges and "multiple complainants."